Item 28: Use macros judiciously

 // ...

-The second thing to watch out for with declarative macros is a problem shared with the C preprocessor: if the argument to a macro is an expression with side effects, watch out for repeated use of the argument in the macro:
+The second thing to watch out for with declarative macros is a problem shared with the C preprocessor: if the argument to a macro is an expression with side effects, beware of repeated use of the argument in the macro.
+The square! macro defined earlier takes an arbitrary expression as an argument and then uses that argument twice, which can lead to surprises:

 let mut x = 1;